Model-Based Reinforcement Learning with Isolated Imaginations: Method

 Suppose we are making decisions at time step $t$ in the imagination period.
 A straightforward solution from the original Dreamer method is to learn an action model and a value model based on the isolated controllable state $\tilde{s}_t \in \mathbb{R}^{1 \times d}$.
 With the aid of an attention mechanism, we can establish a connection between it and future noncontrollable states.
 It is important to note that we only employ sparse dependency in the initial imagination step to obtain $\tilde{z}_{t+1}$, as the subsequent controllable states are not yet available at time step $t$.
 Once we have predicted a sequence of future noncontrollable states $\tilde{z}_{t:t+\tau} \in \mathbb{R}^{\tau \times d}$, where $\tau$ is the sliding window length from the present time, we explicitly compute the relations between them using the following equation:

 This equation allows us to dynamically adjust the horizon of future noncontrollable states using the attention mechanism.
 In this way, $\tilde{s}_t$ evolves to a more ``\textit{visionary}'' representation $e_t \in \mathbb{R}^{1 \times d}$.
-We update the action model and the value model in Dreamer \cite{hafner2019dream} as follows:
+We modify the action and value models in Dreamer \cite{hafner2019dream} as follows:

 where $L$ is the imagination time horizon.
 As shown in \alg{alg:algorithm}, during imagination, we first use the action-free transition model to obtain sequences of noncontrollable states of length $L+\tau$, denoted by $\{\tilde{z}_i \}_{i=t}^{i+L+\tau}$.
 At each time step in the imagination period, the agent draws an action ${a}_j$ from the visionary state $e_j$, which is derived from Eq. \eqref{eq:attention}.
 The action-conditioned branch uses the action ${a}_j$ in latent imagination and predicts the next controllable state $s_{j+1}$.
-We follow DreamerV2 \cite{hafner2020mastering} to train our action model with the objective of maximizing the $\lambda$-return \cite{sutton2018reinforcement}, while our value model was trained to perform regression on the $\lambda$-return.
+We follow DreamerV2 \citep{hafner2020mastering} to train our action model with the objective of maximizing the $\lambda$-return \citep{sutton2018reinforcement}, while our value model was trained to perform regression on the $\lambda$-return.
 For further information on the loss functions, please refer to Eq.
-(5-6) as detailed in the paper of DreamerV2 \cite{hafner2020mastering}.
+(5-6) as detailed in the paper of DreamerV2 \citep{hafner2020mastering}.